interblitz/BudgetBlitz-Manual/en/source/import.rst

      - Note
    * - planned, plan
      - No
-     - Actual = 1, or planned = 1, default value is actual
+     - Actual (0) or planned (1), default value is 0
+   * - detail, split
+     - No
+     - Transaction (0) or detail of transaction (1). default value is 0

 The row is canceled when mandatory columns are empty.

+If the row contains not all mandatory columns, but amount column is not empty, then app creates split transaction.
+This is like column detail contains value 1.

 To start the import

 #.
 Open the import dialog.
 #.
 Select a file.